GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/46kV95N1TrBgVm4RmcdG.png", alt="Experiments pane of the DevTools settings", width="800", height="325" %}

-When you close the **Settings**, DevTools will suggest to reload itself to apply settings, so let’s do just that.
-That’s it for the one-off setup.
+When you close the **Settings**, DevTools will suggest to reload itself to apply settings, so let's do just that.
+That's it for the one-off setup.

 Now we can go back to the **Sources** panel, enable **Pause on